Christian Bethancourt Player Props: Rays vs. Diamondbacks

-Christian Bethancourt -- with a slugging percentage of .222 in his past 10 games (including zero homers) -- will be in action for the Tampa Bay Rays versus the Arizona Diamondbacks, with Zac Gallen on the mound, on June 27 at 9:40 PM ET.
+On Wednesday, Christian Bethancourt (.216 slugging percentage in past 10 games, with no home runs) and the Tampa Bay Rays play the Arizona Diamondbacks, whose starting pitcher will be Zach Davies.
+First pitch is at 9:40 PM ET.

-In his most recent game he had a hitless performance (0-for-2) against the Royals.
+He had a hitless performance in his most recent game (0-for-4 with an RBI) against the Diamondbacks.

 Christian Bethancourt Game Info & Props vs. the Diamondbacks